 This is the third installment in a four-part series on homelessness in Fairfax County.

-Watch a video of Patch's interview with Thella Jacobs.
+of Patch's interview with Thella Jacobs.

 Links to other parts of this series are below this article.